argoproj/argo-cd/docs/user-guide/config-management-plugins.md

     respects the timeouts set by the `server.repo.server.timeout.seconds` and `controller.repo.server.timeout.seconds` items in `argocd-cm`.
 Increase their values from the default of 60s.

-    Each CMP command will also independently timeout on the `ARGOCD_EXEC_TIMEOUT` set for the CMP sidecar.
+    Each CMP command will also independently timeout on the `ARGOCD_CMP_SERVER_EXEC_TIMEOUT` set for the CMP sidecar.
 The default is 90s.
-So if you increase the repo server timeout greater than 90s, be sure to set `ARGOCD_EXEC_TIMEOUT` on the sidecar.
+So if you increase the repo server timeout greater than 90s, be sure to set `ARGOCD_CMP_SERVER_EXEC_TIMEOUT` on the sidecar.